sowcow/typing-speed/README.md

 - Naming is hard
 - Type words for a minute to see how you perform
-- All letters are more or less equally used
+- All letters are more or less equally frequently used
 - Vocabulary is planned to be changed
 - There is no decision yet on giving conventional wpm/cpm characteristics
+- Per key stats are unlikely but who knows

 ## Motivation